Britney Spears Shares Shirtless Photo Of Sam Asghari In Bathtub: ‘A Stunner’

-Britney Spears posted a shirtless photo of boyfriend Sam Asghari to Instagram as a tribute for his birthday, thrilling her followers with the intimate pic of her handsome beau in a bathtub.
-Sam celebrated his big day on March 4 and the pop star declared the 26-year-old model and fitness trainer “a stunner” and told him she loved him.
+Britney Spears posted a shirtless photo of boyfriend Sam Asghari to Instagram in tribute to his birthday, thrilling her followers with the intimate pic of her handsome beau in a bathtub.
+Sam celebrated his big day on March 4, and the pop star declared the 26-year-old model and fitness trainer “a stunner” and told him she loved him.

 The singer used the social media sharing site to send birthday wishes to Sam by posting the image, which she revealed she took herself in the photo’s accompanying caption.
-Britney also told her fans that this shot is her favorite on Sam’s Instagram page.
+Britney also told her fans that this shot was her favorite on Sam’s Instagram page.

-The former teen idol also let her 23.5 million followers in on a little secret: that she had never photographed a man before taking this image of her boyfriend of four years.
+The former teen idol also let her 23.5 million followers in on a little secret: that she had never photographed a man before taking this snapshot of her boyfriend of four years.

 The sensual pic shows Sam lying in a bathtub surrounded by luxe-looking tile.
 The way the water is bubbling around his toned arms and six-pack abs could mean that he is enjoying a jacuzzi tub, where the water is used as a tool for hydrotherapy or relaxation.